hughdbrown/git-tools/README.md

 ## Documentation
 * `git-pep8`
 Iterates over all the python files in a repository and applies pep8 fixes.
-Each file/error code pair is committed separately.
+The frequency of commit ranges from every file/error pair to once per run.
+Automatic commit comment describes contents of change.
 Author for the commit is taken from git config or the `--author` command line option.

 ## Typical usage
 ### `git-pep8`